-“I will absolutely have an answer by graduation.
-I’m sorry, I’m not indifferent.
-I’m just stunned.
+“I will absolutely have an answer by graduation.”
+Eleanor finally tore her eyes from the desk’s surface.
+“I’m sorry, I’m not indifferent or anything.
+Just stunned, I guess.
 Never in my life did I think I’d be given such an offer.
 I’m not exactly one of the wealthier students that these apprenticeships typically go to.”
-She laughed nervously.

-Embarrassed, she turned back toward him.
+With flushed cheeks, she turned back toward him.

-“You know of the upcoming delegate banquet, yes?”
+“You’re aware of the upcoming delegate banquet, yes?”

 “The one for the representatives from the other Shards coming to Phiana for the Joining Anniversary?
-I know of it.”
+Yes, I know of it.”